mpdroog/deltareport/README.md

 			"Linediff": false                                                            // Queue all changes in 1 entry },
 		{
-			"_": "Queue to newline/sess about any changes in subfiles and separate by newline" "Path": "./test.d",                                                          // Dir to watch
+			"_": "Queue to newline/sess about any changes in subfiles and separate by newline", "Path": "./test.d",                                                          // Dir to watch
 			"To": "sess",                                                                // Queue on Queues.newline.sess
 			"Recurse": true,                                                             // Path points to a directory